neitanod/vim-ondemandhighlight/README.md

 git clone git://github.com/epage/vim-ondemandhightlight.git ~/.vim/bundle/vim-ondemandhightlight
 ```

+Note: this does not yet work on Windows

 ## Author

 Taken from a [gist](https://gist.github.com/akkartik/8642131) by [Kartik Agaram](http://akkartik.name) (contact him at ondemandhighlight@akkartik.com).
 Experimenting with an idea by [Evan Brooks](https://medium.com/p/3a6db2743a1e).